We all want as many years with our cane corsos as possible. As your cane corso ages, you may be looking for additional ways to support their health.

 This “wonder spice” is a derivative of turmeric and promotes brain and joint health in aging cane corsos.
 Some studies have suggested that turmeric can provide nearly the same pain relief as a NSAID drug.
 Lastly, curcumin is also known for its possible anti-tumor properties and in helping to support dental health.

-6. CBD Oil for Your Senior Cane Corso’s Pain & Inflammation
+6. Hemp Oil for Your Senior Cane Corso’s Pain & Inflammation

 7. Fiber for Your Senior Cane Corso’s Digestive Health